giellalt/giellalt.github.io/infra/Unicode.md

 О̄ о̄, А̄ а̄, Е̄ е̄, Ё ё, Ё̄ ё̄ - Arial Unicode MS
 ```

 The macron is a combining diacritic, the diaeresis is precomposed.
+All base characters are Cyrillic.
+None of these letters exist as precomposed, so using a combining diacritic macron is the only option.

 All screen shots below were taken September 7, 2021.